engineblog/gatsby-casper-blog/content/posts/npm-permission-errors/index.md

 ## The solution

-There are a few reasons why you might receive this error.
-Here, we go over them in a logical order.
+There are a few things you can do to resolve the issue, depending on what the actual issue is.
+I've listed them out in a logical order:

 #### Install Build Tools